Markets Right Now: Stocks open lower on Wall Street

 9:35 a.m.

-Stocks are opening lower on Wall Street, following declines overseas, as investors become more worried about the economic outlook.
+Stocks are opening broadly lower on Wall Street, extending the market's losing streak into a fourth week.

-Technology companies and banks led the way lower in the first few minutes of trading Wednesday.
-Microsoft gave up 1% and JPMorgan Chase lost 1.3%.
+Technology and industrial stocks took some of the biggest losses in early trading Monday.
+Broadcom lost 1.3% and Ingersoll-Rand gave up 1.2%.

-Johnson & Johnson rose 2.5% after the health care giant announced that it had it had reached an agreement worth more than $20 million with two Ohio counties over the opioids crisis.
+General Motors fell 1.5% after talks aimed at ending a 21-day strike took a turn for the worse.